-- TBI can be used to address a range of questions related to understanding your audience, developing and improving educational experiences, training staff, and more. - The TBI process is often most successful when it is collaborative and team-based, small scale and focused, embedded in ongoing work, and led by education professionals. - A good TBI question is one that (1) you don't know the answer to, (2) focuses on useful
+- TBI can be used to address a range of questions related to understanding your audience, developing and improving educational experiences, training staff, and more. - The TBI process is often most successful when it is collaborative and team-based, small scale and focused, embedded in ongoing work, and led by education professionals. - A good TBI question is one that (1) you don't know the answer to, (2) focuses on useful and actionable information, and (3) can be

-- and actionable information, and (3) can be realistically investigated given your resources and time constraints. - The investigation method, whether it is surveys, interviews, observations, or another creative approach, should be chosen to best answer your inquiry questions. - Reflecting on and analyzing TBI data often involves identifying patterns and themes across information you collect from many participants.

-- Making improvements and changes based on your findings is one of the most critical steps of the TBI process. - TBI studies should be conducted ethically and responsibly, with close attention to the comfort, rights, and privacy of participants.
+- realistically investigated given your resources and time constraints. - The investigation method, whether it is surveys, interviews, observations, or another creative approach, should be chosen to best answer your inquiry questions. - Reflecting on and analyzing TBI data often involves identifying patterns in information you collect from participants and identifying potential improvements or changes to respond to those patterns. - Prioritizing and enacting improvements and changes based on your findings is one of the most critical steps of the TBI process. - TBI studies should be conducted ethically and responsibly, with close attention to the comfort, rights, and privacy of participants. - TBI should be considered as an iterative process.
+After finishing one cycle, your team may find that they have to answer new and different questions through another round of TBI.